Skip to content

 Better Alternatives by Travel Style

 If your main goal is coastal scenery, secondary Italian or Greek bases may work better than the most famous islands.
 If your goal is culture and architecture, some less saturated historic cities can offer a stronger experience than the most overloaded capitals.
+Better travel often comes from matching the style you want to a place with more breathing room.

 That is why destination mix matters.
 A trip built around Three Days in Sicily, Italy - A Travel Guide may feel more balanced than a trip forced entirely into one ultra-crowded island circuit.